 - 100% support of your parents

-Explorer Post #887 has a Color Guard which can be used to present the flag of our country at various special events.
-Martin County Sheriff's Office Assistant Honor Guard Commander, D/S Andrew Porcelli, is instrumental in the training and deployment of the Explorer's Color Guard.
+Explorer Post #887 also has a Color Guard which is used to present the flag of our country at various special events.
+Martin County Sheriff's Office Assistant Honor Guard Commander, D/S Andrew Porcelli, is instrumental in the training and deployment of the elite Explorer's Color Guard.

 If you would like more information about the Explorer Program, please call:

-Law Enforcement Advisors: D/S Jason Howard, D/S Andrew Porcelli, D/S Crystal Duncome, D/S Brad Spencer
+Law Enforcement Advisors: D/S Crystal Duncome, D/S Andrew Porcelli, D/S Jason Howard, and D/S Brad Spencer